npezzotti/RandomGif/README.md

 WireFrames: https://cloudinary.com/console/media_library/folders/all/

 PRIORITY MATRIX:
-A. Make an acceptable keyboard image with HTML and CSS
+A. Make an HTML Page with an title and input box.
+B. Create a space for a random gif to show up given user prompt
+C. Create functionality for the input box
+D. Connect to API
-B. Create a form that accepts a COMPOSER NAME
+E. Create a button that will act as a "next gif" to shuffle through results
-C. Make each key click display a section of that piano composers information (bio, famous works, image)
-D. Make each key click play an audio excerpt

 API:
-api.genius.com
+api.giphy.com

 FEATURES NEEDED TO MEET MVP: